 Another one we should mention is the largest underwater wedding held at the Koparki Diving Base in Jaworzno back in 2011: 303 people attended the ceremony, where the lucky couple and the priest used sign language and water-proof texts to communicate.

-THE SPORTY ONES: Granted, this first one could have been included in the previous category.
-Nevertheless: the most people lifted and thrown – in the woman category – in 2 minutes was achieved by Aneta Florczyk around ten years ago (she lifted and threw no less than 12 people); On a more serious note, Wanda Rutkiewicz became the first woman in the world to reach the summit of K2, the world’s second highest mountain back in 1986.
-Regarded as one of the greatest female climbers, she died during a climb six years later.
+On a more serious note, Wanda Rutkiewicz became the first woman in the world to reach the summit of K2, the world’s second highest mountain back in 1986.
+Regarded as one of the greatest female climbers, she died during an expedition six years later.

-And finally, although it’s more an organizational achievement that a truly intellectual one, the longest representation of pi digits was achieved last year in Warsaw, with 627 people queuing up and holding signs of pi digits – despite pouring rain – as part of the International Pi Day.
+And finally, although it’s more of an organizational achievement than a truly intellectual one, the longest representation of pi digits was achieved in 2018 in Warsaw, with 627 people queuing up and holding signs of pi digits – despite pouring rain – as part of International Pi Day.

-THE FOODY ONES: Quite expectedly, a couple of records relate to food and eating: among many others, we could mention the largest meat stew (4.087 kg) that was made by a Polish chef in 2012, as well as the longest black pudding (226.67 m).
+As could be expected, a number of records relate to food and eating: among many others, we could mention the largest meat stew (4,087 kg) that was made by a Polish chef in 2012, as well as the longest black pudding (226.67 m).

-Poland also holds the record of most people cooking simultaneously (2.853), achieved in 2015 as part of the European Barbecue Championships – the local fire brigade was standing on hand nearby just in case something (or someone) caught fire.
+Poland also holds the record for most people cooking simultaneously (2,853), achieved in 2015 as part of the European Barbecue Championships – the local fire brigade was standing on hand nearby just in case something (or someone) caught fire.